AdaCore/spark2014/docs/ug/gnatprove.rst

    can be refined into a valid model.
-To work around this problem, the model is stored in a global variable which is updated along with the allocator's data and the refinement relation is expressed as an invariant that must be verified as a postcondition of each modification subprogram.
-The functional contracts on modification functions are straight-forward but the refinement relation is now more complicated, as it needs to account for the implementation of the free list.
+To work around this problem, the model is stored in a global variable which is updated along with the allocator's data and the refinement relation is expressed as an invariant that must be verified as a postcondition of each modifying procedure.
+The functional contracts on modifying procedures are straight-forward but the refinement relation is now more complicated, as it needs to account for the implementation of the free list.
 They can be verified with two provers (CVC4 and Z3) and a 60 seconds timeout.